open/close all folders

 - Oujirou in the Kidou Tenshi Angelic Layer anime.
 His girlfriend in the manga epilogue gets shoved off with Misaki's own love interest from the manga.

 - This happened somewhat to Yue Ayase in the Mahou Sensei Negima! anime.
-While it was just barely alluded to in the Field Trip arc (which is where they likely drew it from), the love triangle plot come into play much later in the manga.
+While it was just barely alluded to in the Class Trip arc (which is where they likely drew it from), the love triangle plot come into play much later in the manga.